superoneio/awesome-eos/README-en.md

 * [http://www.unlimitedip.io](http://www.unlimitedip.io), Uni-Wallet by UnlimitedIP, promotion video [click here](https://v.qq.com/x/page/e0685t5ypnp.html)
 * [http://eostoken.im](http://eostoken.im), Both Android and iOS can be downloaded
 * [https://more.top](https://more.top), MORE by IMEOS
-* [https://eos.live](https://eos.live), EOS LIVE is developed by the SuperONE team and supports EOS Super Node voting, delegate voting, account registration and other functions.
+* [https://eos.live](https://eos.live), EOS LIVE is developed by the SuperONE team and supports EOS block producer voting, delegate voting, account registration and other functions.
 The SuperONE team will be released in the near future.
 Please wait for it
 * [https://cobo.com](https://cobo.com), Cobo Wallet, support EOS account registration

 ### Web wallet